 The Centre for Primary Health Care and Equity (CPHCE) provides unique and invaluable opportunities to learn and refine the skills of health research that translates across to policy and practice.
-Learn more about the student experience from some of our past PhD students.
+Learn more about the student experience from some of our current and past PhD students.

 My path to studying PhD in Public Health at the Centre for Primary Health Care and Equity (CPHCE) has most probably been longer than most.
 I choose CPHCE because of the uniqueness, flexibility and rigour of implementation research, and the opportunity to learn from some of the world's foremost experts in Implementation research.